ska-sa/spead2/doc/dev-setup.rst

 .. code-block:: sh

    pip install -r requirements.txt       # If Python < 3.12
-   pip install -r requirements-3.12.txt  # If Python >= 3.12
+   pip install -r requirements-3.12.txt  # If Python = 3.12
+   pip install -r requirements-3.13.txt  # If Python >= 3.13

 Now you should be able to run the unit tests by executing :command:`pytest`.
 It is expected that some tests will be skipped, because they require specific